burakayy7/blog/_posts/2021-09-16-OpenCV-ROI.md

 class: post-template
 ---

 Hey, welcome back to another OpenCV update.
-Today I will be talking about Regions of Interest (or ROIs); simply put, it's taking a specific portion of a frame.
+Today I will be talking about Regions of Interest (or ROIs).
 Think of it like carving out that piece of chocolate cake that has the good topping!
+Simply put, it's taking a specific portion of a frame.

 To start, I want to show the full code, so you can follow along with me:
 ```python